All Products

 Return value

-• If the value of start_pos is null, 0 is returned.
+• If start_pos is null, returns 0.

 Examples

-select locate('ab', 'abchelloabc');
+SELECT locate('ab', 'abchelloabc');

-select locate('hi', 'abc,hello,ab,c');
+SELECT locate('hi', 'abc,hello,ab,c');

-select locate('ab', 'abhelloabc', null);
+SELECT locate('ab', 'abhelloabc', NULL);

 Related functions